3PM-Source/connector-3pm/README.md

 	* **type** and **id** parameters are optional.
 If you do provide **id** however, the **type** parameter becomes mandatory. acceptable values for **type** can be ***Contact***, ***Customer***, ***Supplier***, ***Employee***, ***Personal***

-	* **id** is the unique identifier of a single contact.
-This is returned in contact objects.
+	* **id** is the unique identifier of a single contact, pass this if you want to get the details of a specific contact.

 2. **Accounts (Documentation WIP)**